jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 While building Adam Smith's resource allocation system, I've often been asked:"What measure of value does it use?"

 Unlike the current economic system which uses money (because it was directly descended from the Mercantile system and merchants only care about money), Smith's system uses real value as a measure of value.
 He suggests grains as a long term measure of value (since everyone needs to eat), and precious metals as a measure of short term value (since metals are useful to all).

 However, what does the wheat and precious metal actually represent?

 Smith says that it represents 'labour'.
 But labour is ambiguous.

 Marx uses the same measure in Das Kapital and ends up with the strange concepts like 'labour power' and 'labour time', which are measures of **physical** labour.
 These then lead to the oppressive rationing system in Communist countries.

 You can exactly ration gasoline and electricity to your cars and iPhones, but it would be absurd to do that to humans.
-You could ration $1,000 to a software developer to build a furniture and $1,000 to a carpenter to build an app and their outputs would be inferior.
+You could ration $1,000 to a software developer to build a furniture, and $1,000 to a carpenter to build an app.
+Their actual outputs would be inferior.

 People confuse Smith's labour theory with that of Marx simply because both use the word 'labour'.
 To separate those two ideas, we have to look into how differently Smith sees human labour.